rozek/banglejs-2-activities/README.md

 &nbsp; &nbsp; • to be run in [the emulator](https://www.espruino.com/ide?emulator&codeurl=https://raw.githubusercontent.com/rozek/banglejs-2-activities/main/ClockFaces/Hour+Minute+Second-Hands.js) or<br>
 &nbsp; &nbsp; • to be run on [a real device](https://www.espruino.com/ide?codeurl=https://raw.githubusercontent.com/rozek/banglejs-2-activities/main/ClockFaces/Hour+Minute+Second-Hands.js)

+If you like it minimalistic, you may even make a clock just from these hands only.

 <br clear="left">

 ## License ##